vakharwalad23/google-mcp/README.md

 2. Set Up OAuth:

-   - Create a Google Cloud project
+   - Create a Google Cloud project in the [Google Cloud Console](https://console.cloud.google.com/).
    - Set up OAuth 2.0 credentials (Client ID, Client Secret).
+   - Choose the type Desktop app.
+   - If using test mode, add your email to the test users list.
+   - Make sure to enable API access for desired services (Gmail, Calendar, Drive etc.).

 3. Configure Your Client: Edit your claude_desktop_config.json (or equivalent config file for your client):